-THE BILLSON FILM DATABASE, an ebook comprising my short reviews of more than 4000 films, is on sale at Smashwords for 99 cents or 99p or thereabouts, which is a snip for over 500,000 words.
-Available on mobi (Kindle), epub (Sony reader, Calibre etc) and PDF .
+THE BILLSON FILM DATABASE, an ebook comprising my reviews of more than 4000 films, is on sale at Smashwords, where it’s available in mobi (Kindle), epub (Sony reader, Calibre etc) and PDF formats.
 To be whisked as if by magic to amazon.co.uk, please click on the pic above.

 For amazon.com, please click here.